-Medically reviewed by Drugs.com Last updated on Apr 14, 2019.
+Medically reviewed by Leigh Ann Anderson, PharmD.
+Last updated on Feb 9, 2021.

-Aristada is given as an intramuscular injection into the muscle of your upper arm or buttock.
-It is given once a month or every six weeks by your health care provider.
+- Aristada (aripiprazole lauroxil) is given as an intramuscular (IM) injection into the muscle of your upper arm or buttock, based on your dose.

-If you've never received any form of aripiprazole (the generic name) you doctor may first start you on an oral dose of aripiprazole (Abilify) for up to 2 weeks to make sure you tolerate it well.
-Your doctor then will continue the oral dose of aripiprazole while your blood levels rise from the injectable form and Aristada takes effect.
+Before you start treatment with Aristada or Aristada Initio, tell your doctor if you have never taken any form of aripiprazole before, such as Abilify or Abilify Maintena.
+If you've never received any form of aripiprazole, your doctor may first start you on an oral dose of aripiprazole for up to 2 weeks to make sure you tolerate it well.

 Related Medical Questions